AWAKENING THE EYE OF THE IMAGINATION

 No special skills - either scientific or artistic - are required to undertake this course.
 The only thing needed is the will to look beyond the status quo and an interest in cultivating the imaginative, participatory form of life science which could become a powerful force for social renewal in our time.

-Please note that there is a special version of this course for teachers.
+Please note that there is a special version of the Nature unit for teachers.

 * Goethe: " . . .This enhancement of our mental powers belongs to a highly evolved age", Scientific Studies, (trans.
 D Miller), Princeton University Press, 1995, p.307.